nightscout/nightscout.github.io/docs/nightscout/new_user.md

 Save the settings changes and you'll be on your way!
 Congrats!!

-## Step 8: Loop Settings
+## Step 8: Uploader Settings

-Don't forget to enter your new Nightscout site into your Loop settings!
-That way Loop can upload all the juicy great info directly to your Nightscout site (except CGM data...that is all handled by that BRIDGE info you put in earlier)
+Don't forget to enter your new Nightscout site into your uploader settings!

-Directions [here](https://loopkit.github.io/loopdocs/operation/loop-settings/services/#nightscout) as well as warnings about the two most common errors when people add the URL to Loop settings.
-(Hint hint hint)

-## DIY Troubleshooting

-If your site is not showing CGM (and Loop, if you are Looping) data within about 10 minutes of finishing your setup, then please follow these steps [here](https://loopkit.github.io/loopdocs/nightscout/troublehoot/) to troubleshoot.
+* TODO: add uploader samples

 ## Future warning (for DIY users)